 What is Crown Molding

-Crown molding (or moulding) is simply the decorative piece that covers the top of your kitchen cabinets.
-They are typically used to finish and complete the aesthetic look in the kitchen.
+Crown molding (or ‘moulding’) is simply the decorative piece that covers the top of your kitchen cabinets.
+It is typically used to finish and complete the aesthetic look of the kitchen.
 Installing the molding helps to prevent dust from accumulating on top of the cabinets and does not leave a gap from the wall cabinets to the ceiling.

-With high ceilings, some people may even have the capability of having crown molding and still room for decorative storage above.
+With high ceilings, some people may even be able to have crown molding and still have room for decorative storage above.
 More traditionally, the cabinets will go all the way up, leaving about 2 inches of room for the crown molding.
 This form of molding is more commonly found on Shaker-style cabinets.

 What Types of Crown Molding Are There